Bee-Lab/BeelabTestBundle/Resources/doc/index.md

   after your field's id, and you can pass a third optional parameter with the position.
 If, for example, you want to retrieve the value of your second option in a ``bar`` field of a ``foo`` form (maybe beacuse the first one is empty), you can do ``$this->getFormValue($crawler, 'foo_bar option', 1)``

+* AbstractContainerAwareFixture

+  When you need the service container in your fixtures, instead of implementing ``Symfony\Component\DependencyInjection\ContainerAwareInterface``, you can extends ``Beelab\TestBundle\DataFixtures\AbstractContainerAwareFixture``.